John Muir: Immigration to America

 In 1849, Muir's family immigrated to the United States, starting a farm near Portage, Wisconsin, called Fountain Lake Farm.
 It has been designated a National Historic Landmark.
 Stephen Fox recounts that Muir's father found the Church of Scotland insufficiently strict in faith and practice, leading to their immigration and joining a congregation of the Campbellite Restoration Movement, called the Disciples of Christ.
 By the age of 11, the young Muir had learned to recite "by heart and by sore flesh" all of the New Testament and most of the Old Testament.
 In maturity, while remaining a deeply spiritual man, Muir may have changed his orthodox beliefs.
 He wrote, "I never tried to abandon creeds or code of civilization; they went away of their own accord ... without leaving any consciousness of loss."
 Elsewhere in his writings, he described the conventional image of a Creator "as purely a manufactured article as any puppet of a half-penny theater".
+As part of his spiritual evolution, Muir and his two siblings were re-baptized in what is now Mulhern Lake.